The New Addams Family

-The New Addams Family is a sitcom that aired from October 1998 to August 1999 on YTV in Canada and Fox Family in the United States and CITV in the United Kingdom on weekends.
+The New Addams Family is a Gothic sitcom that aired from October 1998 to August 1999 on YTV in Canada, Fox Family in the United States, and CITV in the United Kingdom on weekends.
 It was produced by Shavick Entertainment and Saban Entertainment as a revival of the 1960s series The Addams Family.
 The series was shot in Vancouver, British Columbia, Canada.

 Plot

 The Addams Family consists of husband and wife, Gomez and Morticia Addams, their children, Wednesday and Pugsley, as well as Grandmama, Uncle Fester, and their butler, Lurch.
 The Addams' are a close-knit extended family with decidedly macabre interests and supernatural abilities.
 No explanation for their powers is explicitly given in the series.
 Some of the episodes in this series are remakes of the original TV series' episodes with some episodes being exclusive to this show.

-Later episodes introduce a relative named Grandpapa Addams who had similar traits to Gomez.
+Later episodes introduce Grandpapa Addams, Gomez's grandfather, who had similar traits to Gomez.
 Grandpapa Addams was played by John Astin, who had played Gomez in the original series.